Iraqi Kurdish Civil War

-The Iraqi Kurdish Civil War (شەڕی براکوژی, 'fratricidal war') was a civil war that took place between rival Kurdish factions in Iraqi Kurdistan during the mid-1990s, mostly between the Patriotic Union of Kurdistan and the Kurdistan Democratic Party.
+The Iraqi Kurdish Civil War (شەڕی براکوژی) was a civil war that took place between rival Kurdish factions in Iraqi Kurdistan during the mid-1990s, mostly between the Patriotic Union of Kurdistan and the Kurdistan Democratic Party.
 Over the course of the conflict, Kurdish factions from Iran and Turkey, as well as Iranian, Iraqi and Turkish forces, were drawn into the fighting, with additional involvement from American forces.
 Between 5,000 and 8,000 fighters and civilians were killed.